 Book Reviews Editor

 Michael B. Tager is a writer of many short stories, essays and poems.
 He is the Managing editor of Writers and Words, a monthly Baltimore reading series and the founder of the literary journal, The Avenue.
 He writes a monthly video game biography “Retrogamer” for Cartridge Lit.
 He likes Buffy and the Baltimore Orioles.
 He lives with his wife and cats.

 Alison Lanier is a Boston-based writer and graduate of Wellesley College.
 She recently joined the editorial team at The Critical Flame.
 Her fiction, reviews, articles, and essays have appeared in Counterpoint Magazine and The Wellesley Review, where she also served as editor.

-Dan Cafaro is the founder and chief imagination officer of Atticus Books, a fiery multimedia press based in Madison, New Jersey (or wherever Dan is living at the moment).
-Dan is a rabble-rousing old swordsman with a penchant for satire and sun-dried tomatoes.
+Though no longer with Atticus, Dan Cafaro is the founder of the Atticus literary brand–both the online magazine and the book press.
+For this, we will forever pay him gratitude.
+He is a rabble-rousing old swordsman with a penchant for satire and sun-dried tomatoes.
 Despite his eternal hunt for meticulous prose, he is an untrained metaphor grifter and frequent abuser—Strunk & White, take that—of the closed em dash.
-Atticus Review is his celestial firstborn (and she has sworn to Dan on a stack of City Lights pocket paperbacks and Evergreen Review back issues that she will become a galactic hitchhiker when she grows up).
-Dan tweets with great flourish and inconsistency @AtticusBooks.
+Atticus Review was his celestial firstborn (and she has sworn to Dan on a stack of City Lights pocket paperbacks and Evergreen Review back issues that she will become a galactic hitchhiker when she grows up).